Affordable Care Act (ACA) Frequently Asked Questions

 A5: Generally, an individual will qualify for a federal premium subsidy if he or she is not eligible for Medicare, Medicaid, or an affordable employer-sponsored plan that provides minimum value, and the individual’s income does not exceed 400% of the federal poverty level.
-Individuals who are not lawfully present in the United States, individuals who are incarcerated, and individuals residing outside of the United States are ineligible for a federal premium credit.
+Individuals who are not lawfully present in the United States and individuals who are incarcerated are ineligible for a federal premium credit.

 Q6: What is the value of the federal premium subsidy an eligible individual may receive?

 A6: An employee who qualifies for a federal premium subsidy will receive premium assistance based on the second-lowest cost silver-level Exchange plan in the employee’s geographic area.
 An employee who purchases such a plan with a federal premium subsidy will have his required contribution limited based on a sliding scale according to where the employee falls on the federal poverty level scale.

 Q7: May an employee’s spouse receive a federal premium subsidy if the employee is offered affordable coverage through his or her employer?

 A7: No. An employer who offers affordable, minimum value coverage will render an employee’s spouse ineligible for a federal premium subsidy if the employer offers spousal coverage (even if the coverage is only “affordable” based on the employee-only premium).
 Note that married couples must file a joint tax return in order to receive a federal premium subsidy.